Menu

 Our team offer a range of Exercise Physiology Services

-• Face-to-face exercise physiology sessions at our Wellbeing Centres, in your home or community setting.
+• Face-to-face exercise physiology sessions at the Neuro Wellness Hub, in your home or community setting.

 • Virtual exercise physiology sessions through telehealth.

-• Small exercise physiology led group exercise (3-4 people).
+• Small exercise physiology led group exercise (2 participants per class).

 • Customised home exercise programs.